MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/hybrid-workforce-experience-preview.md

 **How does hybrid work impact the employees’ connectivity and sense of belonging?**

 This page shows the average internal employee network size, split by work mode, including a three-month time trend.
-This page also shows the average weekly hours employees spent collaborating in small groups (with less than eight people), broken out by work mode.
+This page also shows the average weekly hours employees spent collaborating in small groups (with fewer than eight people), broken out by work mode.

 #### Work-life balance and flex work